softaria/math-processor/README.md

 Optional parameter.

-If ommitted or not equal to 'svg' then png format is used.
+If omitted or not equal to 'svg' then png format is used.
 If equal to 'svg' the result is generated in SVG format.

 ### Example